-U10 Race is for children aged 8 to 9 (Birth years 2014, 2013).
+U10 Race is for children aged 8 to 9 by December 31, 2023 (Birth years 2015, 2014).
 The U10 Race team is for the budding ski racer looking to explore ski racing beyond the development team.
 These athletes will begin to explore alpine racing, racing specific skill development, and continue with fundamentals in skiing, athletic and personal growth.

 Minimum Requirements: These children must meet the athletic skill and psychological maturity requirements to participate in this program.
 All children must have at least one year of experience in the development team or equivalent.